apache/shardingsphere-on-cloud/docs/content/operation-guide/cloudformation-multi-az/_index.en.md

 ![](../../../img/operation-guide/4-12.PNG)

-6. Wait for a while.
-After the creation, enter the 'Outputs' tab, as shown in the following figure.
+6. Wait for a bit, and after the creation, enter the 'Outputs' tab as shown in the following figure.

 ![](../../../img/operation-guide/4-13.PNG)

 The value corresponding to 'ssinernaldomain' is the domain name we need.

-The internal domain name created by default is [proxy.shardingsphere.org](proxy.shardingsphere.org), the port is 3307, and the user name and password are root.
+The internal domain name created by default is [proxy.shardingsphere.org](proxy.shardingsphere.org), the port is 3307, and the username and password are root.

 ## User Manual